 After graduating from 8th grade at BVWS, our students are ready to leap into the “bigger world”.
-Roughly half of students transition into private high schools (whether continuing with a Waldorf or other educational model) and half of our students join a local public school.
+Roughly just under half of students transition into private high schools (whether continuing with a Waldorf or other educational model) and over half of our students join local public schools.

 From their new teachers, we so often hear that our “Waldorf graduates are an asset to their new class”; they elevate the level of discussion and are able to think critically and independently.
 Waldorf graduates know themselves and hence integrate into high school’s new environment like other high schoolers looking to find their way!

 How do Waldorf graduates succeed after high school?
 As CEOs, Nobel Prize Winners, award-winning actors/actresses, Olympic Gold Medalists, musicians, engineers, architects, doctors, Prime Ministers, members of Parliament, and the list goes on!
 Waldorf graduates hold an attitude of, “I can do anything; I can learn anything.”, choosing rigorous educational and career paths driven by their strong multidisciplinary foundation and love for life-long learning.
 A Waldorf graduate is strong-willed and does not feel limited in their options for a career or ability to accomplish ambitious goals.
 Waldorf students have developed skills and confidence not only in core subjects, but also in world languages and a wide scope of arts, from practical woodworking to dramatic performance.
 Watch the video below for a presentation of famous Waldorf alumni.

 “My Waldorf background really helped for doing research.
 Research, at least in my experience, is very creative.” -Daryl Goldman